-The Company has appointed of M/s.
-Singhi Chugh and Kumar, Chartered Accountants, a peer reviewed firm as the Statutory Auditors of the Company for a term of 5 years i.e. from the Financial Year 2021-22 to 2025-26 in the Annual General Meeting held in the year 2022.
+Further, M/S Prakash Barnwal & Associates, Chartered Accountants were not a peer review auditor's firm and the Company intended to appoint a peer review auditor's firm, consequently the Director's recommended the appointment of M/S Singhi Chugh and Kumar, Chartered Accountants, as the Statutory Auditors of the Company for a term of 5 years i.e. from the Financial Year 2021-22 to 2025-26, subsequently the approval of the shareholders took at the previous Annual General Meeting.